elf4j/elf4j-provider/README.md

 It's not how fast you fill up the target log file or repository, it's how fast you relieve the application from logging duty back to its own business.

-On the application side, some logging information needs to be gathered by the main application thread synchronously to the business domain workflow.
+On the application side, some logging information needs to be gathered by the main application thread, synchronously to the business domain workflow.
 For example, caller thread and caller details such as method name, line number, or file name are performance-wise expensive to retrieve, yet unattainable by a different/asynchronous thread.
 At minimum, the main application thread has to gather all the required information before handing off the rest of the logging work to an